teaching photography to toddlers

 The first step to teaching photography to a toddler is simply exposure!
 Let them see you taking photos, and show them cameras.
 They will have a natural interest in the buttons, gears, switches, and images, I promise.
 Our family started with simple toy cameras and then non-working vintage cameras as toys when our daughter was a baby.
 She sees me taking photos all of the time, and imitates those gestures often.

 When she turned two, we got her a little digital camera so she could really take a photo.
 That promptly got dipped in a pool and died, so for her third birthday she got a waterproof one (Amazon affiliate link).
+You can see an example from that camera below.
+It can do normal photos and also has a lot of “filters.”
 She also practices using our phones all the time.
 She actually taught us that you can swipe left from the home screen to get to the camera. 😂 Phones are a great resource. they can be difficult to hold and press the button, so you might try teaching the use of the volume button as a shutter release because that position of the finger is closer to how a “real” camera would be pressed.

 The guidelines for teaching photography to toddlers